1798–1860

 And gave Himself upon the cross,

-A perfect Sacrifice.
+A perfect sacrifice.

 But now the Lord of light and truth

-Hath bless’d our plains; for there
+Hath blessed our plains; for there

 The taper spires that point to heav’n

-The Saviour’s name declare.
+The Savior’s name declare.

 May He vouchsafe increasing light